svkivn/flask-course-2025/README.md

-# Flask Course 2025 — Lesson: Modular Application with Blueprints
+# Flask Course 2025 — Lesson: SQLa

 This repository contains a Flask web application demonstrating modular architecture using Blueprints.
 The `lesson5-with-blueprint` branch showcases how to structure a Flask application by organizing related views and other code into reusable components.